vlrprbttst/partita-domani-a-roma/readme.md

 `gem install compass`

-Open the terminal in the root of the project and type `npm install --save-dev`.
+Open the terminal in the root of the project and type `npm install`.
 Once finished, type `bower install` for the bower dependencies.

 Once done, type `grunt` wait for it to end, a browser window will open with your website running and will watch for changes and live reload accordingly.

-## Instructions
+Run `grunt dist` to rebuild the `_site` folder before uploading to the server manually or<br>

-The build folder is `_site`, that's the folder to upload on your server.
-All the source files are in the root of the project.
-Paths are relative to the `_site` folder.
-The website will automatically live reload everytime you change and save a `.scss`, `.html` or `.js` file.
-No need to refresh the browser manually!
+run `grunt ftp` to rebuild the `_site` folder and to upload the site via `grunt ftppush` directly from the terminal.